unthreaded/git-hooks/README.md

 * #### The hook is not being triggered
     * Check your [core.hooksPath](https://git-scm.com/docs/githooks) - this setting can be `--global` or by repository.
 Check this first.
 * #### The hook is having a runtime error
-    * Please submit an issue [here](https://github.com/unthreaded/git-hooks/issues) with as much detail as possible.
+    * Please submit an issue with the terminal output you received [here](https://github.com/unthreaded/git-hooks/issues) with as much detail as possible.